aslanSolutions/SleepWell/README.md

 This project is about using Wio Terminal (arduino-based device) to moniter the environment during our sleep.
 The sensors will gather temprature, humidity, light and noise level data throughout the entire night to give a score at the end.
 This score determense how good of a sleep quality you had when you wake up.
 The log data will be saved either on the web or on a mobile application.
 The code for that program will be included here as well.

 ## Visuals
-screenshots and giffs will be implemented here
+Screenshots and GIFs will be implemented here

 ## Installation
 To run the exact same system you will need a Wio Terminal and an Andriod phone or a computer (haven't decided yet on what platform the program will be made for).